 I brought magnets as the cabin doors are made of steel, but these did not secure the artwork.
 I chose to use scotch tape (this is also not allowed but no one seemed to care).
 Would have preferred to double sided tape but we made it work.

 Travel Tip: There will be plenty of time in the kids club to create signs for your cabin door too.
 It also helps kids easily identify which cabin is yours should they forget the actual number.

 Other Things to Pack for a Disney Cruise

 Another item I never leave home without are travel snacks.
-I packed Skinny Pop (6 pack), Pirate Booty (6 pack), Pistachios, Coconut Chips and Granola Bars.
-There is no shortage of food at ANY time during a Disney Cruise but sometimes you just need a little something rather than running up to the pool deck for unlimited ice cream, pizza, pretzels, chicken fingers, french fries or the buffet restaurant.
-There is also 24 hour room service available.
+I packed Coconut Chips and Granola Bars.
+There is no shortage of food at ANY time during a Disney Cruise, however occasionally you just need a little something rather than running up to the pool deck for unlimited ice cream, pizza, pretzels, chicken fingers, french fries or the buffet restaurant.
+24 hour room service is also available.

 Watches (for each Family Member)

 There are absolutely no clocks anywhere and it was easy to lose track of time.
 The problem with not knowing the time?
 There are activities (character appearances) and something occurring every hour of the day!